lsst-dm/dmtn-111/index.rst

 The Observatory Operations Data Service (OODS) will typically run on Archiver machines.
 The OODS provides low-latency (seconds) ingestion of raw data into a Butler repository, and it manages that repository as a limited-lifetime cache.
-The AT Archiver has its own internal filesystem that can be used for the OODS cache and can be mounted by other machines via NFS.
+The ATArchiver has its own internal filesystem that can be used for the OODS cache and can be mounted by other machines via NFS.
 The OODS can also provide Butler ingestion of Engineering and Facility Database (EFD) Large File Annex (LFA) files, once those datasets and their ingestion have been defined.
 The OODS cache will be the primary source of data for the Summit notebook-based analysis system.